What is Perimenopause?

 What is Menopause?

-Menopause is defined as one full year without a menstrual period.
+Menopause is defined as one full year without menstrual periods.
 While the average age of menopause is 51-52 in the United States, it can range from 40-58 years old.
-Menopause is a natural process that was previously called ‘change of life’.
-Women commonly struggle during the years prior to menopause, called perimenopause.This can last up to 4-5 years prior to a final period and can be marked by irregular periods, heavy menstrual bleeding, substantial growth of uterine fibroids, and many of the symptoms that are commonly associated with menopause.
+Menopause is a natural process that was previously called ‘change of life’.This can last up to 4-5 years prior to a final period and can be marked by irregular periods, heavy menstrual bleeding, substantial growth of uterine fibroids, and many of the symptoms that are commonly associated with menopause.

 Why is Menopause Important?

 The menopausal transition marks an important time in a woman’s life and is a fundamental part of women’s health.
 Menopause is usually caused by a decrease in estrogen in the female body after the traditional childbearing years have passed.
 This decrease in estrogen production can have profound effects on the body’s functions and health, meaning it’s important to take certain steps for your health and emotional wellbeing.
 While most women have minimal symptoms, some women may find the changes difficult and sometimes distressing, especially those with premature menopause.
 Premature or early menopause is defined as menopause that begins at the age of 40 or younger.

 Menopause symptoms are often the same as those associated with perimenopause, but they can be worsened as estrogen levels continue to drop.
 These sudden changes can make the transition difficult, especially if the symptoms are severe.
 Symptoms of menopause include:

 - Hot flashes, cold flashes, and night sweats

 - Mood swings (depression and anxiety)

 - Breast tenderness